Sabre (The Office): Synopsis

-Sabre has taken over the branches of Dunder Mifflin, and Gabe Lewis (Zach Woods), the coordinating director for emerging regions from Sabre, arrives at the Scranton branch to greet them.
-Michael Scott (Steve Carell) has everyone give him a standing ovation and Andy Bernard (Ed Helms) and Erin Hannon (Ellie Kemper) sing a Scranton-themed parody of "Party in the U.S.A." by Miley Cyrus to impress him, but mispronounce "Sabre" (as sah-bray).
-In a conference room meeting, Gabe shows an introductory video of Sabre, a company that primarily sells printers, starring Christian Slater and then shares some of the company's new policies, including the use of reusable drink containers, fewer vacation weeks, and site blocking of time-wasting sites like YouTube and Twitter, which is done in the background by IT assistant Nick (Nelson Franklin).
+The branches of Dunder Mifflin have been taken over by a company called Sabre (which the staff in the Scranton office believe is pronounced "sah-bray"), and Gabe Lewis, the coordinating director for emerging regions from Sabre, arrives at the Scranton branch to greet them.
+Michael Scott has everyone give him a standing ovation and Andy Bernard and Erin Hannon sing a Scranton-themed parody of "Party in the U.S.A." by Miley Cyrus to impress him, but it ends in awkwardness when it becomes clear that the lyrics are based on the incorrect pronunciation of Sabre's name.
+In a conference room meeting, Gabe shows an introductory video of Sabre, a company that primarily sells printers, starring Christian Slater and then shares some of the company's new policies, including the use of reusable drink containers, fewer vacation weeks, and site blocking of time-wasting sites like YouTube and Twitter, which is done in the background by IT assistant Nick.
 Michael is resistant to the changes and requests a meeting with Gabe's superiors.
-Michael engages in a video chat with Sabre CEO Jo Bennett (Kathy Bates) and expresses concerns about the new policies.
+Michael engages in a video chat with Sabre CEO Jo Bennett and expresses concerns about the new policies.
 Bennett replies that those policies came under a mismanaged company and that Michael would have "until the end of the day" to decide what he wants, and when he resists she says bluntly, "I would take until the end of the day if I were you".
-Frustrated, Michael leaves the office to visit former Dunder Mifflin Chief Financial Officer David Wallace (Andy Buckley) for advice.
+Frustrated, Michael leaves the office to visit former Dunder Mifflin Chief Financial Officer David Wallace for advice.

-Jim Halpert (John Krasinski) and Pam Halpert (Jenna Fischer) visit the most prestigious daycare center in the area with hopes to impress the director.
-Jim enters a bathroom and sees the day care director Jerry (Joey Slotnick) on the toilet.
+Jim Halpert and Pam Halpert visit the most prestigious daycare center in the area with hopes of impressing the director.
+Jim enters a bathroom and sees the day care director Jerry on the toilet.
 Jim and Pam agree not to bring up the incident during the interview, but when the interview goes poorly Pam directly asks Jerry if this has to do with Jim walking in on him.
-Jerry denies this, and when Pam refuses to let the subject drop, he makes veiled insults and explains that the bathroom door does not lock for the children's safety.
+Jerry denies this, and when Pam refuses to let the subject drop, he makes veiled insults.
+When Jim retaliates by making fun of Jerry using a child's bathroom and asks why he never locked the door, Jerry explains that the bathroom door does not lock for the children's safety.